rastersize/rastersize.github.com/source/_posts/2011-12-17-got-my-wacom-inkling-today.markdown

 No it is not pretty.

 I will try and post what I think of the pen when I have used it some more.
-Check back in a while!
+Check this space for a new blog post on the subject in the future!